rstacruz/flatdoc/Readme.md

 This documentation lists the API endpoints required for engineers on the Tixy team to interface with Tixy Backend.
 The API endpoints are generally grouped into the following.
 * To-do: edit the bullet points for Tixy docs

+# Versus-2.0 API Endpoints

+This documentation lists the API endpoints required for engineers on the Versus team to interface with Versus-2.0 Backend.
+The API endpoints are generally grouped into the following.

+* Scouts

+* Dashboard

 # Getting started

 All endpoints are REST.
 The default method is POST unless otherwise specified.
 There is a base URL to which you will need to append the endpoint.